coin-workshop/coin-retrospective/call_for_papers.md

 For preparation of papers please follow the instructions for authors available at the Springer LNCS Web page.
 The length of each paper including figures and references may not exceed 16 pages.
 All papers must be written in English and submitted in PDF format.
 For submission of papers, please use the EasyChair site at:  [https://easychair.org/conferences/?conf=coin2017](https://easychair.org/conferences/?conf=coin2017)

 Submission of a paper should be regarded as an undertaking that, should the paper be accepted, at least one of the authors will attend the workshop to present the work.

-## Proceedings

-Preliminary proceedings will be available before the conference.
-They will also be distributed to AAMAS 2017 registrants in electronic form.

-As with previous COIN workshops, we will have an LNCS post-proceedings.
-Authors will be invited to submit revised and extended versions of their paper for consideration for a Springer LNCS volume combining the post-proceedings of this workshop with those for a second COIN workshop to be held later in 2017.

-Revised papers must take into account the discussion held during the workshop; hence, only papers that are presented during the workshop will be considered for inclusion in the post-proceedings volume.